Build Your Own Thingsquare Prototype Hardware

 Putting it Together

-To build a kit, at least one gateway and one wireless node is needed.
+To build a kit, at least one access point and one wireless node is needed.

-Use either of the links below to build a gateway:
+Use either of the links below to build an access point:

 Use either of the links below to build a wireless node: